henryjosephson/henryjosephson.com/content/writing/college-advice.md

 [^19]: I got some of this when I TAed a class I thought was easy with some studying and saw how little studying some people did.
 I was getting emails the night before the exam saying "oh, I never studied and now I'm freaking out!" crazy.
 [^20]: [Link](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem)
 [^21]: I've tried. there isn't one.
 [^22]: I'm offering because I know none of you will do it. prove me wrong.
 Seriously, block time off.
 [^23]: Note — I'm not saying most of the value *of your time in college*.
 [^24]: Lots of good community-building resources [here](https://resources.eagroups.org/)
 [^25]: This is also flirting advice, insofar as conversation is a skill.
 I have had multiple exes say that they loved how easy I was to talk to.
 [^26]: Seriously, [frats suck](https://chicagomaroon.com/45866/viewpoints/op-ed/pledging-allegiance-brotherhood-beer-and-the-making-of-men/).
-[^27]:
+[^27]: Seriously
 [^28]: When I TAed a 60-person intro class, like 5 people showed up.
 [^29]: This is a cheat code, especially when writing papers at higher levels.
 Your profs aren't just good at building papers -- they decide what grade your paper gets!
 [^30]: Lots of this post was voice memos before Claude helped me clean it up, for example.